fpgmaas/cookiecutter-uv/docs/features/codecov.md

 If `codecov` is set to `"y"`, `pytest-cov` is added as a development dependency, and `make test` will run the tests and output a coverage report as `coverage.xml`.
 If `include_github_actions` is set to `"y"`, coverage tests with [codecov](https://about.codecov.io/) are added to the CI/CD pipeline.
 To enable this, sign up at [codecov.io](https://about.codecov.io/) with your GitHub account.
+If codecov is configured to require token authentication for the upload, then follow the [instructions](https://docs.codecov.com/docs/codecov-tokens#types-of-tokens) for token generation and how to add it on your GitHub repository.
 Additionally, a `codecov.yaml` file is created, with the following defaults:

 ```yaml